COVID-19 Immunity Task Force

-The COVID-19 Immunity Task Force (CITF) is one of the Government of Canada's early efforts to track the 2020 coronavirus pandemic.
+The COVID-19 Immunity Task Force (CITF) was one of the Government of Canada's early efforts to track the 2020 coronavirus pandemic.
 An external, dedicated secretariat was established in order to maximize the efficiency of the CITF's work.

+The group terminated its mandate on March 31, 2024.

+The group terminated its mandate on March 31, 2024.
+During the four-year period, the CITF provided several purposes and uses for the general Canadian population.

 Purpose

 The CITF was to use a serology "to survey representative samples of the population for the presence of antibodies to the virus".
 Trudeau's press release on 23 April 2020, on the initiation of the CCITF listed several goals it would help to achieve notably that it would: